ENG 103 (3 credits) Introduction to Poetry

 Study of world literature in translation, excluding American and British works.
 This course fulfills the human diversity graduation requirement.

-ENG 310 (3 credits) Modern Novel
+ENG 310 (3 credits) Modern Novel:

 Study of selected novels from world literature to illustrate techniques and developments in the genre in the modern period.
+Topics vary from semester to semester.
+May be repeated under different topics.

 ENG 321 (3 credits) Ethics and Tragedy